OpenThreat-ro/imapsync-web/README.md

 # OpenThreat mail migrator

-OpenThreat mail migrator is a simple and intuitive web application for synchronizing email accounts using [imapsync](https://github.com/imapsync/imapsync).
+OpenThreat mail migrator is a web application for synchronizing email accounts using [imapsync](https://github.com/imapsync/imapsync).
+Created by **[OpenThreat](https://openthreat.ro)** to simplify secure email synchronization.
 It features a modern graphical interface with real-time sync output display, and notifications when the process is complete.

 ---